bemoid/bemoid/scss/objects/grid/grid.md

 );
 ```

 By default, gutters are added only horizontally.
-However, there is a special `.grid--waffled` modifier which adds gutter on all sides of the columns, so you don't have to think about spacing between rows.
+However, there is a special `.grid--waffle` modifier which adds gutter on all sides of the columns, so you don't have to think about spacing between rows.

 [[example file=objects/grid/example/waffled.html]]